meiqw/esports_ner/README.md

 ## Contribution

-The crf NER system is contributed by Meiqi Wang, the web application django framework is contributed by Yifan Leng.
+The crf NER system is contributed by Meiqi Wang and Ziyu Liu, the web application django framework is contributed by Yifan Leng.

 ## License